 She said, “l know I miss my cat, but I’m not yet so doolally that you need to sit there pretending to be him.
 Now get up and shut that window – I’m cold.”

 The Eureka Moment

 That was it.
 The papers weren’t the work of children.
 They’d been written by cats.
 Elizabethan cats.

 And the code was the cats’ attempt to use the English alphabet to reproduce the sounds that they could make and therefore hear.
 I think my neighbour also knew this, but there was no way she would admit to it now she was old but “not yet so doolally”.

 Incredible?
 Maybe.
 Improbable?
 Yes.
 But, given the level of literacy achieved by some Elizabethans, not impossible.
 As late as 1809 William Bingley (quoted in Keith Thomas’s Man and the Natural World) noted that cats were “susceptible of considerable educational attainments”.

 I rushed home, and began transcribing the papers.
 Very secretly, I might add, because I often have to sound out whole lines, and I do produce strange noises.

 In my transcriptions I’ve taken liberties with punctuation, spelling, and word choice, though I’ve tried to keep the flavour of the originals.
 Fortunately, the papers, though undated, seem to have been kept in approximate chronological order, or were sorted that way by my neighbour.

-And, once I’d convinced myself that they were written by cats and whose cats they were (Henry Wriothesley, 3rd Earl of Southampton, is undeniably Owerroon Errrl, or Our Own Earl) I had little difficulty in finding the historical evidence needed to support my conviction.
+Once I’d convinced myself that the papers were written by cats and whose cats they were (Henry Wriothesley, 3rd Earl of Southampton, is undeniably Owerroon Errrl, or Our Own Earl) I’ve had little difficulty finding historical evidence to support my conviction.

 Some of this evidence is included in notes at the end of a post.
 More detailed information may well require separate pages.